SummerSlam (2018): Preliminary matches

 Next, Daniel Bryan faced The Miz.
 In the end, Miz's wife Maryse, who was seated in the front row, handed Miz a pair of brass knuckles that the referee did not see.
 As Bryan attempted a suicide dive, Miz struck Bryan with the object and tossed the object back to Maryse.
 Afterwards, Miz rolled Bryan back in the ring and pinned him to win the match.

 After that, "The Demon" Finn Bálor faced Baron Corbin.
 Bálor performed a clothesline on Corbin sending him over the top rope.
 Bálor performed a Sling Blade followed by a dropkick on Corbin.
 In the climax, Bálor performed a "Coup de Grâce" on Corbin to win the match.

-Later, Shinsuke Nakamura defended the United States Championship against Jeff Hardy.
+Later, Shinsuke Nakamura defended SmackDown's United States Championship against Jeff Hardy.
 In the end, Hardy attempted a "Swanton Bomb" on the ring apron onto Nakamura, but Nakamura moved, causing Hardy to land on the edge of the ring canvas.
 Nakamura then got Hardy back in the ring and performed a "Kinshasa" to retain the title.
 After the match, Randy Orton appeared, teasing an attack on Hardy, but left immediately afterwards.

-In the penultimate match, Alexa Bliss defended the Raw Women's Championship against Ronda Rousey.
+In the penultimate match, Alexa Bliss defended the Raw Women's Championship against "Rowdy" Ronda Rousey.
 Natalya made her entrance first to be in Rousey's corner, and she wore her father Jim Neidhart's jacket to the ring, who had died a few days prior.
 Rousey dominated the entire match while Bliss mounted almost no offense at all.
 At the start, Bliss backed into the ropes twice and the referee forced Rousey to step back to the middle of the ring.
 Bliss left the ring twice but avoided a countout at a 5-count both times.
 After returning to the ring, Bliss applied a sleeper hold, but Rousey escaped and performed Piper's Pit to Bliss.
 Bliss then rolled out of the ring, leaving it for a third time, until Rousey chased her back in, avoiding another countout at a 6-count.
 Afterwards, Rousey blocked a right hand before performing another Piper's Pit.
-Finally, Rousey forced Bliss to submit to an armbar to win the title, becoming the first woman to win a championship in both the UFC and WWE, as well as the second person overall after Brock Lesnar.
+Finally, Rousey forced Bliss to submit to an armbar to win the title, becoming the first woman to win a championship in both the Ultimate Fighting Championship (UFC) and WWE, as well as the second person overall after Brock Lesnar.
 After the match, Rousey celebrated with Natalya and The Bella Twins (Nikki Bella and Brie Bella).